chmouel/raffi/README.md

 You can specify a custom config file with the `-c/--configfile` option.

+Icon path are automatically searched on your system and cached, if you need to refresh the cache you can use the option `-r/--refresh-cache`.

 ### Sway

 Here is an example on how to use this with Sway: